fulminologylabs/nostar-scrape/NEXTSTEPS.md

     - Determine a test DB setup for now
     - Create CRUD strategy and implement for first involved DB tables: Admin (Relay, Relay Config)
     *** BOOKMARK ***
+    - Finish making changes to Admin and add tests
     - Implement CRUD strategy for FilterManager (Subscription) and JobManager (Job, potentally New Batch table)

     - Fill out and create tests for all other classes